msg-systems/holmes-extractor/README.md

 If you wish to experiment with changing the source code, you can override the installed code by starting Python (type `python3` (Linux) or `python` (Windows)) in the parent directory of the directory where your altered `holmes_extractor` module code is.
-If you have checked Holmes out of Git, this will be the `holmes` directory.
+If you have checked Holmes out of Git, this will be the `holmes-extractor` directory.

 If you wish to uninstall Holmes again, this is achieved by deleting the installed file(s) directly from the file system.
 These can be found by issuing the